 If you disagree with the VOA’s decision notice, you can appeal to us.
 If you decide to do so, you must contact us within 3 months of the date shown on the notice and you must include a copy of the notice with your appeal form.

-You must contact us within 3 months of the date shown on the notice and you must include a copy of the notice with your appeal form.
+You must contact us within 3 months of the date you receive the notice and you must include a copy of the notice with your appeal form.
 You can either complete and submit a form online by following this link or download a form to complete offline by clicking here.
 Or we can send you an appeal form if you contact us.

 You can find more information by looking at our

-You can also see decisions from 2011 by searching our Decisions and Lists pages, here.
+You can also see decisions from 2011 onwards by searching our Decisions and Lists pages, here.

 The Government website may also help you www.gov.uk